tensorflow/docs/site/en/install/lang_java.md

 To build TensorFlow Java from sources, and possibly customize it, please read the following [instructions](https://github.com/tensorflow/java/blob/master/README.md#building-sources).

-Note that only official builds distributed by TensorFlow are supported by its maintainers and custom builds should be used at the user's risk.
+*Note: Only official builds distributed by TensorFlow are supported by its maintainers and custom builds should be used at the user's risk.*

 # Example Program